Slavery in ancient Greece: Pre-classical Greece

 Slaves were present through the Mycenaean civilization, as documented in numerous tablets unearthed in Pylos 140.
 Two legal categories can be distinguished: "slaves (εοιο)" and "slaves of the god (θεοιο)", the god in this case probably being Poseidon.
 Slaves of the god are always mentioned by name and own their own land; their legal status is close to that of freemen.
 The nature and origin of their bond to the divinity is unclear.
 The names of common slaves show that some of them came from Kythera, Chios, Lemnos, or Halicarnassus and were probably enslaved as a result of piracy.
 The tablets indicate that unions between slaves and freemen were common and that slaves could work and own land.
 It appears that the major division in Mycenaean civilization was not between a free individual and a slave but rather if the individual was in the palace or not.

 There is no continuity between the Mycenaean era and the time of Homer, where social structures reflected those of the Greek Dark Ages.
 The terminology differs: the slave is no longer do-e-ro (doulos) but dmōs.
 In the Iliad, slaves are mainly women taken as booty of war, while men were either ransomed or killed on the battlefield.

 In the Odyssey, the slaves also seem to be mostly women.
 These slaves were servants and sometimes are concubines.

 There were some male slaves, especially in the Odyssey, a prime example being the swineherd Eumaeus.
 The slave was distinctive in being a member of the core part of the oikos ("family unit", "household"): Laertes eats and drinks with his servants; in the winter, he sleeps in their company.
 Eumaeus, the "divine" swineherd, bears the same Homeric epithet as the Greek heroes.
 Slavery remained, however, a disgrace: Eumaeus declares, "Zeus, of the far-borne voice, takes away the half of a man's virtue, when the day of slavery comes upon him".

 It is difficult to determine when slave trading began in the archaic period.
-In Works and Days (8th century BCE), Hesiod owns numerous dmōes although their exact status is unclear.
+In Works and Days (8th century BC), Hesiod owns numerous dmōes although their exact status is unclear.
 The presence of douloi is confirmed by lyric poets such as Archilochus or Theognis of Megara.
 According to epigraphic evidence, the homicide law of Draco (c.
-620 BCE) mentioned slaves.
+620 BC) mentioned slaves.
 Draco, the first Athenian lawgiver, allowed a wide space for private violence against the slave.
 According to Plutarch, Solon (c.
-594–593 BCE) forbade slaves from practising gymnastics and pederasty.
+594–593 BC) forbade slaves from practising gymnastics and pederasty.
 By the end of the period, references become more common.
 Slavery becomes prevalent at the very moment when Solon establishes the basis for Athenian democracy.
 Classical scholar Moses Finley likewise remarks that Chios, which, according to Theopompus, was the first city to organize a slave trade, also enjoyed an early democratic process (in the 6th century BC).
 He concludes that "one aspect of Greek history, in short, is the advance hand in hand, of freedom and slavery."